Permissions and Sharing in Agent Builder

 3. Open the dropdown next to their name and select Remove.

-Sharing Workflow Outputs
+Sharing Workflow Agent Outputs

 Image of Share button on workflow